wp-plugins/demomentsomtres-wp-export/readme.txt

 DeMomentSomTres Export was build because [DeMomentSomTres](http://demomentsomtres.com) had a customer with a very big blog that had to be imported with all attachments.

-This plugin introduces uses a modified version of the export procedure.
+This plugin is a modified version of the export procedure.

 Standard export procedure can be recovered unistalling or deactivating this plugin.